What Does a Career Counselor Do: Roles, Methods, and Outcomes

 • Treat homework seriously: the experiments and application tasks are where progress happens.

-• Be explicit about timing and constraints such as visa windows, financial runway, and family commitments.
+• Be explicit about timing and constraints such as visa windows, financial runway and family commitments.

-• Use templates and frameworks to save time on tactical tasks like résumé updates — starting with recruiter-friendly resume and cover letter templates is an efficient first step.
+• Use templates and frameworks to save time on tactical tasks like résumé updates — starting with recruiter-friendly résumé and cover-letter templates is an efficient first step.

-When Counseling Is Not Enough: Complementary Resources
+When Counselling Is Not Enough: Complementary Resources

-Common Misunderstandings About Career Counselors
+Common Misunderstandings About Career Counsellors

 There are a few persistent myths that prevent people from getting the right help.
 Let’s clear them up with direct answers.

-• Myth: Counselors will tell me what to do.
-Reality: Counselors facilitate decisions, provide data and assessments, and co-create plans; they do not make life choices for you.
+Reality: Counsellors facilitate decisions, provide data and assessments, and co-create plans; they do not make life choices for you.

-• Myth: Online resources can replace counseling.
-Reality: Self-help resources are useful, but counselors tailor strategies to your constraints and provide accountability that accelerates progress.
+Reality: Self-help resources are useful, but counsellors tailor strategies to your constraints and provide accountability that accelerates progress.

 Pricing and How to Evaluate Value